an7user/SQL_scripts/SQL_SCRIPTS.md

-## method 1: finding duplicates in table: fact_sales using Group BY and HAVING clause
+## method 1: finding duplicates in table: fact_sales using aggregation function COUNT() with Group BY and HAVING clause

 SELECT